No Knead Easy Jalapeño Cheddar Bread is an easy beginner recipe for artisan style bread at home with a ton of spicy cheesy flavor!

 I hope you love it as much as we do!

-I’ve had a few people ask what they can use if they do not have a dutch oven.
-Since this bread is no-knead, it’s really relying on the heat of a very hot dutch oven to help make it light, fluffy, and airy (instead of a gummy, dense bread).
+Using something other than a dutch oven.
+I've had a few people ask what they can use if they do not have a dutch oven.
+Since this bread is no-knead, it's really relying on the heat of a very hot dutch oven to help make it light, fluffy, and airy (instead of a gummy, dense bread).
+Cast irons help to evenly heat and hold heat, so your bread can bake quickly, and let the crumb lift for springy, delicious home baked bread with a crispy crust.

 If you don't have a dutch oven, you could try this in another heavy pot with a lid, but I really think for the texture to be perfect, it does need the extra heat.